testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

 Note: Lines match doesn't have to be exact, `contains` is used.

-By default `startLine` and `endLine` are included in the rendered result.
-Use `excludeStartEnd: true` to remove markers.
+By default `:identifier: startLine` and `:identifier: endLine` are included in the rendered result.
+Use `:identifier: excludeStartEnd` to remove markers.

     :include-file: python-examples.py {
         startLine: "example: book trade",